“We have a strong need to be consistent in our views and behavior”

 Online Dialogue tested the conversion effects of online questionnaires for several clients.
 For example on Kras.nl.

-Compared to visitors who do not get the lightbox questionnaire, visitors who get the lightbox convert significantly better!
+Compared to visitors who do not get the lightbox questionnaire:

 - Visitors who answer the questions convert 77% more